 You’ve heard that voice, “C’mon, go ahead and have a…,” urging you to pick up your drug of choice.
-There's always has at least one really good reason to use.
-Here are ten good reasons to note use and seek treatment.
+There's always at least one really good reason to use.
+Here are ten good reasons to not use.

 1. To save lives